elodiegermani/self_taught_decoding/README.md

 ```

 In this notebook, the different datasets are selected and split in train/test/valid if necessary.
-Since the selection is randomised for some datasets, we recommand to keep the files stored in the `data` repository and to launch the notebook.
+Since the selection is randomised for some datasets, we recommand to keep the files stored in the `data` repository (that were downloaded with derived data) and to launch the notebook.
 The corresponding values will be printed at each step.

 ### Table 2
 **Reconstruction performance of the CAE depending on model architecture and training set.
 Values are the mean Pearson's correlation coefficients (standard error of the mean).**